Ecwid/ecwid-api-docs/includes/_authentication.md

 1. User installs application, Ecwid redirects the user to the return URL.
 2. Your code requests an access token from Ecwid in the background.
 This access_token will be used as API key in all API calls.

 User will get to the first step by accessing your [App details page](#app-details-page) in the Ecwid App Market.
 It is a separate page dedicated to describe your application in Ecwid Control Panel.
-Before you proceed, make sure you have a [registered app](/register) to install.
+Before you proceed, make sure you have a [registered app](/register) to install and the application is registered for the Ecwid App Market.

 <aside class="notice">
 User needs to go through all these steps only <strong>once</strong> in order for your app to get and store access token for that user.
 This token will be used in any call you make to Ecwid API on behalf of the user.